Bioconductor/BBS/Doc/BigSur-arm64-notes.md

 ## 4. Running the Bioconductor builds (BBS)

-We only run the INSTALL stage for now (no MacTeX means we wouldn't be able to build a lot of vignettes if we decided to also run the BUILD stage).
+We run the devel software builds (1938 packages as of Jan 24, 2021), and we only perform the INSTALL stage (STAGE2) for now.
+No MacTeX means that we wouldn't be able to build a lot of vignettes if we decided to also run the BUILD stage.

 ### Some numbers for the record

-- 1st run (6 cpus):
+- 1st run (`BBS_NB_CPU` set to 6):
     ```
     BBS> STAGE2 SUMMARY:
     BBS>   o Working dir: /Users/biocbuild/bbs-3.13-bioc/meat